achuchulev/ec2-extensive-kitchen-terraform/README.md

+# Test kitchen plugin "extensive kitchen-terraform" for testing Terraform configurations

+## Purpose

-# How to use extensive kitchen-terraform plugin to test terraform configurations
+The purpose of this repo is to use test kitchen plugin _extensive kitchen-terraform_ to test Terraform configuration

 ### Prerequisites